WHAT TO EXPECT.

 Communications

 Educate Maine staff will send an email to the lead contact reminding them of the dates selected for their upcoming school visit.
-At that time, the Educate Maine team and teacher will work together to select a date for a pre-visit meeting in which all teachers utilizing the program will discuss visit logistics.
+At that time, the Educate Maine team and your school’s designated point of contact will work together to select a date for a pre-visit meeting in which all school administrators and all teachers utilizing the program will discuss visit logistics.
 Pre-visit meetings will be conducted virtually and typically are scheduled four to six weeks prior to the school’s mobile laboratory visit.

 Pre-Visit Expectations

-• Attendance: All teachers utilizing the program must be in attendance for the pre-visit meeting
+- Attendance: All school administrators and all teachers utilizing the program must be in attendance for the pre-visit meeting

 Participant safety is Educate Maine’s number one priority.
 Educate Maine aims to provide a safe learning environment for students, teachers, and all guests who participate in programs in the classroom and mobile lab.
 As such, we ask that you help us enforce Educate Maine’s Safety Rules and Regulations.